 As an unincorporated territory of the United States, Puerto Rico is easy to access and get around.
 The currency is the US dollar and English is widely used along with Spanish.
 Puerto Rico and the islands to its east enjoy a Caribbean climate and are very welcoming of visitors.
 A number of operators supply bareboat and crewed charters from marinas at the eastern end of Puerto Rico island, about a one-hour drive from San Juan International Airport.

-Easily accessible from the USA and with the full range of attractions the Caribbean has to offer, Puerto Rico is another fine charter destination.
+Easily accessible from the USA and with the full range of expected Caribbean attractions, Puerto Rico is another fine charter destination.

 Your trip to Puerto Rico for a sailboat holiday may start in the capital city San Juan for some cultural experience and historical context.
-But as the sailing focus is squarely on the archipelago traditionally known as the Spanish Virgin Islands, your travels may well take you straight to Puerto Del Rey Marina, one of the Caribbean's largest boat harbors.
+But as the sailing focus is squarely on the archipelago traditionally known as the Spanish Virgin Islands, your travels may well take you straight to Puerto Del Rey Marina adjacent to the town of Fajardo and Puerto Del Rey marina, one of the Caribbean's largest boat harbors.

 From Fajardo the waters of the Caribbean open up, and a short sail east brings you to the first of a string of islands that stretch all the way to South America.

 Your Puerto Rico charter boat vacation will likely concentrate around the Spanish Virgin Islands, all part of the US-administered territory.
 The largest island is Vieques, a short sail from the mainland where you may like to spend your first (or last) night aboard.
 A series of fine anchorages dot the southern side of the island, one of the most popular being Ensenada Honda at the eastern end. .